 - a large revolving statue of some of Shanghai's most famous buildings.

-- the plans for the new subway the underground roads being built to help ease congestion.
+- the plans for the new subway and the underground roads are being built to help ease congestion.

 The basement was built to appear like a street in old Shanghai.
 It has some restaurants and shops.